Northern Spain and the Camino de Santiago

-The church, founded in the 9th century, is one of the oldest on the Camino route.
+The church, founded in the ninth century, is one of the oldest on the Camino route.
 Pilgrims are sure to stop in for another stamp on their Camino credential.

 Green and densely forested Galicia shatters visitors' preconceptions of Spain.
 Pilgrims pass ghostly castles, simple farmhouses with slate roofs, and sleepy medieval villages.
 Here, it's easy to see the Celtic heritage Galicians share with their cousins just across the sea in Ireland.

-After a long month on the trail, spirits are high as well-worn pilgrims reach their final stop: the city of Santiago de Compostela.
+After over a month on the trail, spirits are high as well-worn pilgrims reach their final stop: the city of Santiago de Compostela.

 Santiago has long had a powerful and mysterious draw on travelers.
 This neat and sturdy city is built of granite.
 Its arcaded streets are a reminder that winters here are cold and wet.
 Strolling across its squares and under its grand churches, you can imagine a time when the city was a religious and cultural powerhouse.

-People here have their own distinct language, Galego — it's a mix of Spanish and Portuguese.
-Galicia's ancient Celtic roots are particularly evident in the music.
+People here have their own distinct language: Galego — it's a mix of Spanish and Portuguese.
+Galicia's ancient Celtic roots are particularly evident in its music.
 With wailing pipes and thundering drums, the Celtic heritage announces itself loud and clear.

 But nothing can distract the pilgrims as they take the final steps of their long journey.
 Around the last corner, they reach the destination of a thousand years of pilgrims: the cathedral that holds the tomb of St. James.

-As millions of weary yet exhilarated pilgrims have done before them, they stand before the cathedral and are filled with jubilation.
+As millions of weary and exhilarated pilgrims have done before them, they stand before the cathedral and are filled with jubilation.

 Our journey across northern Spain reminds me we all have choices.
 Some will run with the bulls, others will trek with the pilgrims.
 Whatever path you follow, don't forget to enjoy the journey.
 I'm Rick Steves.
-Until next time, keep on travelin' and buen camino.
+Till next time, keep on travelin' and buen camino!